andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>

 And that's just one pass.
 I have over 20 passes.
-After just a few rehearsals the headspinning complexity of it all overwhelms me and retreat back to my comfort zone,
+After just a few rehearsals the bewildering complexity overwhelms me and I retreat back to my comfort zone,

 "Ok that's it, I'm gonna need to make a spreadsheet."